wws2003/snippets/README.md

 utilities
 =========

-For util scripts, code snippets, frequently-used source code.
-Hope to develope to personal libraries
+For util scripts, code snippets, frequently-used source code, mostly in JAVA, Swift and C++.
+Should move to Gist ?